jorgermduarte/dotnet-dbupautomation-mssql/README.md

-# A C# database sql database script manager, an alternative to migrations
+# C# database sql database script manager, an alternative for migrations

 The dbup-automation project is an alternative for the use of migrations.